-The COVID-19 pandemic has seen the global mobilisation of diagnostics: predominantly rapid tests and lab-based molecular tests.
-The deployment of laboratory molecular testing has highlighted the barriers in reaching the widest patient cohort and delivering fast test results.
+The COVID-19 pandemic has seen the global mobilisation of diagnostics: predominantly lateral flow rapid tests and lab-based molecular tests.
+The deployment of laboratory molecular testing has highlighted the barriers in reaching the widest patient cohort and delivering test results as fast as possible.

 Abingdon Health spoke with Professor Lawrence Young, a leading virologist from the University of Warwick, to discuss the barriers of lab-based molecular testing and why lateral flow immunoassays are important tools for the deployment of decentralised molecular testing.

 Q: “What role has molecular testing played in the COVID-19 Pandemic?”

 A: “Molecular testing has been essential for understanding the spread of the disease, managing patients with the disease, and becomes essential as we think about the future of not only infection with this COVID-19 causing virus, but with future pandemics we’re likely to suffer.”

 Q: “What are the benefits of moving to decentralised molecular testing?”